Stark County, Ohio: Politics

 Stark County has often been described as "the swing county, in the swing state" when it comes to presidential elections.
-Locally, it has generally been a strong Republican area, but that changed in the 1990s and into 2000s, where it remained highly competitive for both parties.
+Locally, it has generally been a strong Republican area, but that changed in the 1990s and into the 2000s, where it remained highly competitive for both parties.
 In 1992, it became a swing county that tilted Democratic, and over the next 15–20 years more local office holders were Democrats.
 That has changed, however, in the last 10 years or so, beginning in 2010.
 Republicans now hold most of the local elected positions.
+Starting in 2016, the county began shifting more and more Republican, with Trump comfortably winning the county in all three of his presidential bids, each by a bigger margin than the last.